JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_1.md

 ## So...
 What Is `Javis.jl`?

-`Javis.jl` is an abstraction on top of powerful graphics tools to make animations and visualizations easy to make.
+`Javis.jl` is an abstraction on top of powerful graphics tools to make animations and visualizations easy to create.
-It is built on top of the fantastic Julia animation packages, [`Luxor.jl`](https://github.com/JuliaGraphics/Luxor.jl) and [`Cairo.jl`](https://github.com/JuliaGraphics/Cairo.jl).
+It is built on top of the fantastic Julia drawing packages, [`Luxor.jl`](https://github.com/JuliaGraphics/Luxor.jl) and [`Cairo.jl`](https://github.com/JuliaGraphics/Cairo.jl).
 `Cairo.jl` is much too complex to explain here, but `Luxor.jl` gives one the ability to define and draw on a canvas.
 `Luxor.jl` provides simple functions like `line`, `circle` and `Draw` by which one can make animations.